nguyencongcuong/storefront-backend/README.md

 - Start API: `npm start`.
 This command will run the database migration on 'shopping' database and start the server.
 - Test API: `npm run test`.
 This command will run the database migration on 'shopping_test' database.

-## API Port: 3000
+## Ports:
+- Server (localhost): 3000
+- Database: 5432

 ## Use Postman to test API
+Postman's API collections & environments can be found at: `./postman`
-- Import APIs from: `storefront-backend.postman_collection.json`
+- Collections: `storefront-backend.postman_collection.json`
-- Import environment from: `localhost-3000.postman_environment.json`
+- Environments: `localhost-3000.postman_environment.json`
-- These 2 files can be found in project repo with the path: ./postman

 Thank you for giving me your evaluation on this project.